-Separating couples deal with lots of issues, from dividing property, to changing residences, to changing a last name.
+Separating couples deal with lots of issues.
+From dividing property and changing residences, to changing your last name.
 When the couple has children, one issue is usually much more emotional than the others: determining the best custody arrangement for the children.

 This article will explain how a child's preference affects custody in Virginia.
 If you have additional questions about the effect of a child's custodial preference in Virginia after reading this article, you should consult a local family law attorney.

 Judges may also consider the reasons behind a child's custodial preference when determining whether to give the preference any weight.
 For example, the court won't give much weight to a boy's preference to live with his father because he buys more toys or lets him stay up late.
-On the other hand, if a child simply feels closer to one parent, the judge is likely to strongly consider the child's preference.
+On the other hand, if a child simply feels closer to one parent, the judge is likely to consider the child's preference strongly.

 Even if a mature child has a reasonable preference to live with one parent, the court doesn't have to go along with the child's request.
 If the judge believes it's in the child's best interest to live with the non-preferred parent, the court will rule against the child.
 If the court believes that both parents are equally suited to have custody, however, the child's preference may serve as a "tie-breaker" in the case.